seanremy/atrain-cloudseg/README.md

 If you come from the atmospheric remote sensing community, you may find this dataset interesting because:
 - Multi-angle inputs and vertical cloud profile labels enable cloud-top height estimation, possibly overcoming parallax problems during Level-1C processing.
 - Input contains 9 spectral bands, 3 of which have polarization values.
-As far as we know, this is the only large-scale cloud mask dataset containing polarization.
+As far as we know, this is the only similarly formatted large-scale cloud mask dataset containing polarization.

 ----------------------------------------------------------------
 ## Dataset